wcfjeffrey/jeffreywoo-smart-price-comparison-ai-model/README.md

 ## ⚖️ Disclaimer

-Smart Price Comparison provides AI-driven insights for informational purposes only.
+JeffreyWoo Smart Price Comparison provides AI-driven insights for informational purposes only.
 It does not replace professional procurement advice.
 Always verify critical purchasing decisions with qualified supply chain professionals.

 ## 📄 License